Deformation of Sasakian metrics: Moduli space of Sasakian metrics with a fixed underlying transverse K a hler flow

-Here $f^{*}\beta_{2}$ is a basic harmonic $1$-form which is cohomologous to $\beta_{2}$, because $f$ is isotopic to the identity and preserves the transverse metric of $\mathcal{F}$.
-Since each basic cohomology class is represented by a unique harmonic form by the Hodge decomposition theorem (see El Kacimi and Hector \cite{El Kacimi Hector} or \'{A}lvarez L\'{o}pez \cite{Alvarez Lopez}), we have
+Here $f^{*}\beta_{2}$ is a basic harmonic $1$-form cohomologous to $\beta_{2}$, because $f$ is isotopic to the identity and preserves the transverse metric of $\mathcal{F}$.
+Since each basic cohomology class is represented by a unique harmonic form by the Hodge decomposition theorem for basic cohomology (see El~Kacimi~Alaoui and Hector~\cite{El Kacimi Alaoui Hector} or \'{A}lvarez~L\'{o}pez~\cite{Alvarez Lopez}), we have